Finding his vocation: Luke's journey to full-time work

 There were certain aspects in my new job role that I hadn’t heard of before and didn’t understand.
 Deciding to complete a certificate in project management allowed me to gain further understanding.

 Finding a good work-life balance was something that Luke, like many students, struggled with when returning to study.
 Working and maintaining a social life, as well as finding enough time to study can be difficult, but Luke learnt how to manage with support from his family.

 “I had a lot of help from my younger brothers,” he says.
 “I was pushed to become more independent as they became more independent, so that I could set a good example.”

 Commitment and prioritisation also allowed Luke to excel in his studies.

 “Make sure you are ready to commit completely to whatever you are planning to study,” he recommends.

 Learn to prioritise your workload and studies.
 Using a timeline can help you to better plan your workload.

 “Communicate regularly with your lecturer so they’re aware of any underlying issues or hold-ups in your studies.
 Talk to your boss about flexible working hours and how else they can help you to succeed in your studies,” he says.

-Even after finishing three VET certificates, Luke's study doesn’t stop there.
+Even after finishing three TAFE certificates, Luke's study doesn’t stop there.
 After gaining some hands-on experience working in his current full-time role as a project officer at the Department of Infrastructure, Planning and Logistics, he plans to continue.

 I am planning on further studies, and hope to complete my diploma.